tekiplanet/tekiplanet-app-upgrade/hustle-system-checklist.md

         - [x] System messages with special styling for important events
         - [x] Proper access control for all user types
         - [x] Fixed UUID comparison issues for proper user identification
+        - [x] Fixed toast notifications to only show for messages from other users (not self)
+        - [x] **Real-time Typing Indicators**: Users see when others are typing with debounced events and automatic cleanup
 - [ ] **WebSocket Enhancements**: Create new channels and events for GRITs.
 - [ ] **Additional System Messages**: Integrate system messages for other key actions (payment releases, budget changes, etc.).
 - [ ] **Real-time Notifications**: Trigger notifications for owners, professionals, and admins for relevant events.